Skip to main content

 What about the cost of compliance data?

-SD cards (opens in new tab) cost under $10 and last years.
+SD cards are inexpensive and last years.
 The CPAP Clarity dashboard reads them for free.
 The only actual cost is the SD card itself, and you can add that line to the machine cost if you want a truly complete picture.

 Try the calculator